instructlab/instructlab/src/instructlab/train/lora_mlx/README.md

 data type of a pre-existing model.

 You convert models using the `convert.py` script.
-This script takes a Hugging Face repo as input and outputs a model directory (which you can optionally also upload to Hugging Face).
+This script takes a Hugging Face repository as input and outputs a model directory (which you can optionally also upload to Hugging Face).

 To make a 4-bit quantized model, run: